ksindi/managers-playbook/README.md

 1. Be the team coach and cheerleader.
 Celebrate success often and reinforce positive behavior.
 1. Know to differentiate between [reversible and irreversible decisions][making-decisions].
 1. Ensure every report is aware of the top priorities of the team, organization and company.
-1. No task is below a manager.
+1. No task is beneath a manager.
 Get your hands dirty even if it's not coding:
     <img src="images/non-coding-contributions.jpg" width="400">